 Breast augmentation involves adding volume to the breast in hopes of expanding the existing skin envelope, filling it out, or just making it bigger.
 Breast lift surgery involves trying to remove the excess skin, reshape the existing breast tissue into a more compact and tighter geometry, and in general tighten the breast.
 These two procedures tend to “fight against each other” when done together.
 One is trying to stretch while the other is trying to tighten.
 For this reason, simultaneous breast augmentation and breast lifting can result in a higher risk for unsatisfactory scarring, especially when using large implants.

 Both procedures also take significant amounts of time before the final results of the surgery are visualized.
 Breast implants alone often take 3 months before they are softened and settled into the pockets in a natural way.
 Breast lift surgeries often look overly tightened for a period of time as well.
 Trying to make exact determinations about how much skin needs to be removed and how tight the lift should be made to match with a particular implant is often difficult.
 For that reason, breast lift and augmentation combination surgery is probably one of the highest revision rate procedures that is performed.

 Staging these surgeries does allow for a more precise end result in many cases.
 With that being said, most surgeons perform breast lift and augmentation together in a single procedure.
 And often the results are great.
-Dr. Stoeckel most often performs the procedures together when the patient is certain that both the lift and augmentation are desired.
+Both Dr. Stoeckel and Dr. Purzycki most often perform the procedures together when the patient is certain that both the lift and augmentation are desired.
 Patients need to understand that the surgery, when combined, does have some challenges in precision and revision surgery is often needed for optimal results.Schedule A Consultation